Slip and Fall Accidents

 Who is Liable for a Slip & Fall Accident?

-Liability for a slip and fall accident depends on various factors, and it is typically determined by assessing the negligence of the parties involved.
+Liability for a slip and fall accident depends on various factors and is typically determined by assessing the negligence of the parties involved.
 Here are some key entities that could be held liable for a slip and fall accident:

 When Can You Sue a Property Owner for a Slip & Fall Accident?